 You can snap objects to other objects, to page elements (such as the center of the page), to the document grid, pixel grid, baseline grid, and guidelines.
+When you edit or draw in perspective, you can snap objects to perspective lines.
 When editing symmetry groups, you can also snap objects to symmetry lines.
 All these snapping options can be turned on or off from the View menu and from the Snap to button on the standard toolbar.